justpy-org/justpy/docs/tutorial/custom_components.md

 In `__init__` we first initialize a counter for the instance.
 This is a new attribute that is not initialized by `Div`.
 Then we call the super class `__init__`, in our case the `__init__` of Div.
 This call provides `Hello` with the initializations required to work correctly inside the JustPy framework.
 Since we are calling the super class `__init__` after having provided a default value to the counter attribute, we can overwrite it with a keyword argument.
 Try running the following:

+### 5 x times jp.Hello with a default counter value
 ```python
 import justpy as jp